Profitbase/Episode-Docs/articles/flow/actions/amazon-s3/get-s3object-names.md

-# Get Amazon S3 object names
+# Get S3 object names

 Gets a list of all object names in the Bucket container where, the S3 object is for example `myfile.txt`.